 - seizure and an auction of movable property

-- attachment and execution of an unsuccessful party’s rights against a third party (e.g. receivables)
+- attachment and execution of the debtor’s rights against a third party (e.g. receivables)

-For enforcement of judgments rendered by a foreign court, please see enforcement of foreign judgments in Japan.
+For enforcement of judgments rendered by a foreign court, please see enforcement of foreign judgments.